AmalitechMichaelHagan/ipayroll/README.md

 * Manage Loans.
 This includes accepting with deduction rates, and declining loans applied by employees.
 * Manage Tax Reliefs.
 * Download Reports on each table in xlsx(excel) format.

 The API also contains endpoints that returns filing data for ssnit and gra for a given month.
-Refer to the Swagger docs for more info on the API.
+Refer to the Swagger docs for more info.

 ## Status